Man charged with breaking into apartment his father rents out

 Police charged that Piemontese broke into Brian Litwin's Spring Street residence while he, his girlfriend and her two sons were on vacation in Maryland.

-According to a criminal complaint, Marilyn Litwin found a phone on the back of the couch with its flashlight turned on.
+According to a criminal complaint, a phone was found on the back of the couch with its flashlight turned on.

 The phone belonged to Piemontese, police charged.
 Inside the apartment hung a spare key to a vehicle, which had between $30 and $40 worth of change missing from the cup holder, according to the complaint.